Australian Professional Leagues: 2022 grand final controversy

-2024 layoffs and financial problems
+Financial problems and 2024 layoffs

+APL recorded losses of $55 million in 2023 and $37 million in 2024.
+Like Football Australia Limited and the collapsed Soccer Australia Limited before it, APL spent excessively on players, executives, staff and promotions.
+It continues to be the least financial of major football codes in Australia, attracting the lowest sponsorships and telecast rights payments and having by far the lowest match attendances and gate takings.
+Its players continue to be the lowest paid of major football codes in Australia, have the shortest average career length and highest turnover.
+Its team franchisee ownerships are the most private and business based and least member-mutual club-based and least stable of major professional sports in Australia.

-On 16 January 2024, it was announced that a large amount of the Australian Professional Leagues' workforce had been made redundant, and were laid-off.
-The exact number of employees laid off is unknown, with the figure ranging from 20–75%, of their 80–130 staff.
-The layoffs were made to stabilise the APL in the short term, allowing for a restructuring of the company.
+On 16 January 2024, APL laid off 80 to 130 staff, 20% to 75% of its employees due to the over-expenditure and massive accumulated losses.
+The layoffs were required to immediately cut spending to stabilise APL finances and allow for a restructure of the company.

 On 3 July 2024, the money distributed to clubs for the 2024–25 A-League Men season was reduced from over $2 million to $530,000, due to the administration's overambitious spending.
-The cuts were said to be necessary for the APL to stay afloat, as it would allow them to break even over the next financial year.
+The cuts were said to be necessary for APL to stay afloat, as it would allow them to break even over the next financial year.

-On 15 August 2025, the Australian Professional Leagues reported a $1.7 million preliminary operating profit for the recently completed financial year, after previously recording losses of $55 million and $37 million in 2023 and 2024 respectively; a 34% reduction in operating expenses from the previous year was cited as a contributing factor behind the APL's improved financial position.
+Following the cuts, on 15 August 2025, APL reported an annual preliminary operating profit of only $1.7 million.
+A 34% reduction in operating expenses from the previous year was cited as a contributing factor behind APL's improved financial position.

-KeepUp
+KeepUp app cessation

-On 11 November 2021, the Australian Professional Leagues launched the KeepUp (stylised as KEEPUP.) app.
+On 11 November 2021, APL launched the KeepUp (stylised as KEEPUP.) app.
 The app contained news primarily from the A-League Men, A-League Women and Australia Cup competitions, Asian continental competitions, the AFC Champions League and AFC Cup, and popular European competitions.
-It also featured an official A-Leagues fantasy and tipping competition, which was launched on 21 September 2022, ahead of the 2022–23 season.
-The app was reported to cost $30 million to launch, which drew criticism from some.
+It also featured an A-Leagues fantasy and tipping competition, which was launched on 21 September 2022, ahead of the 2022–23 season.
+The app was reported to cost $30 million to launch, which drew some criticism.

-As part of the APL's January 2024 layoffs, it was announced that KeepUp would be closed on 1 March 2024, under three years since its launch.
+As part of APL's January 2024 layoffs, it was announced that KeepUp would be closed on 1 March 2024, under three years since its launch.
 One of the reasons for the closure was cited as high expenditure, with the cost of running the service being estimated of up to $50 million.